humanode-network/vortex-experimental-mockups/docs/vortex-simulation-api-contract.md

 Notes:

 - Submission validates that required fields are present (same constraints as the UI wizard).
+- The chamber must be valid and active:
+  - if `draft.chamberId` is unknown, the API returns HTTP `400` with `code: "invalid_chamber"`.
+  - if `draft.chamberId` points to a dissolved chamber, the API returns HTTP `409` with `code: "chamber_dissolved"`.
 - On success, the backend:
   - creates a new proposal in the proposal pool by writing `proposals:list` and `proposals:${proposalId}:pool` read models,
   - marks the draft as submitted so it no longer appears under drafts.